Online Engineering Programs Home

 Online learning takes away the commitment of commuting to campus and generally allows you to do your coursework and homework assignments on a schedule that fits your needs.

-Of course, like with any campus-based program, you'll have assignments due and papers that must be completed by certain dates.
+Of course, like with any campus-based program, you’ll have assignments due and papers that certain dates must complete.
 At the same time, the actual learning component may provide more flexibility, whether reading material online or participating in group assignments and discussions.
-This means that if you are employed full-time during the day or even at night, you may be able to squeeze in-class work on lunch breaks, after work, or on the weekends.
+If you are employed full-time during the day or even at night, you may be able to squeeze in class work on lunch breaks, after work, or on the weekends.
 Before signing up for online learning, be sure you are well-educated about your options.

 Keep reading to discover more about online software engineering degrees.